RTS-Business-Solutions/dvm-docs/index.md

 **Vessel FERRY01** sails from Port A to Port B with the following legs:

-- Leg 10 â€“ Port A â†’ International waters (domestic VAT).
+- Leg 10 – Port A → International waters (domestic VAT).
-- Leg 20 â€“ International waters â†’ Port B (foreign VAT).
+- Leg 20 – International waters → Port B (foreign VAT).

 When the timetable indicates that the vessel entered Leg 20, DVM automatically changes the active leg to 20 and all subsequent POS sales are posted with the VAT Business Posting Group configured for Leg 20.